rails/rails/guides/source/threading_and_code_execution.md

 end
 ```

-The Reloader is only suitable where a long-running framework-level process
+NOTE: The Reloader is only suitable where a long-running framework-level process
 repeatedly calls into application code, such as for a web server or job queue.
 Rails automatically wraps web requests and Active Job workers, so you'll rarely
 need to invoke the Reloader for yourself.
 Always consider whether the Executor